 Hezbollah (“Party of G-d”) is a terrorist organization, based in Lebanon, whose goal is the destruction of Israel.
 In that pursuit it has attacked Israeli and Jewish targets worldwide.
 It is also responsible for infamous attacks against American military installations in Lebanon in the early 1980s.
 Hezbollah was declared a terrorist entity by the United States in 2004.
+Syria and Iran support Hezbollah with money and weapons and have long used Hezbollah as their proxy to directly challenge and battle Israel.

 Hezbollah, a Shi’ite Muslim group, is financed and armed by Iran and has enjoyed full backing from Syria.
 Hezbollah was founded with the help of Iranian Revolutionary Guards who traveled to the Bekaa Valley in Lebanon in 1982 to fight Israel following the Israeli incursion into south Lebanon.
 According to its 1985 platform, Hezbollah advocates the establishment of an “Islamic Republic” in Lebanon.
 It also states: “The conflict with Israel is viewed as a central concern.
 This is not only limited to the IDF presence in Lebanon.
 Rather, the complete destruction of the State of Israel and the establishment of Islamic rule over Jerusalem is an expressed goal.”